-1100 Applied Music for Non-Music Majors (1/2).
+1100 Applied Music for Music Minors or Non-majors (1/2).
 Private study of principles and techniques of performance.
-For non-music majors and secondary study for music majors.
-May not be taken to fulfill the requirements for the music minor degree.
+For music minors, non-majors, and secondary study for music majors.
 (May be repeated for credit.)

 1101 Applied Music (1/2).
-Private study of principles and techniques of performance.
-For B.A. students and music minors.
+Private study of principles and techniques of performance on an instrument or voice.
+For B.A. students.

 1102 Applied Music (1/2).
 Private study of principles and techniques of performance.
-For B.A. students and music minors.
+For B.A. students.